Bennequin-Plamenevskaya-Shumakovitch type inequalities for Kronheimer-Mrowka's concordance invariant: Introduction

 We will show the following in this paper. \begin{thm}(Bennequin--Plamenevskaya--Shumakovitch type inequalities for $s^{\#}$).
 Let $\mathcal{T}$ and $\mathcal{L}$ be a transverse knot and a Legendrian knot in the standard contact 3-sphere $(S^3, \xi_{std})$, respectively.
 Then we have

 and

-\end{thm} \begin{rem} The trefoil with suitable transverse, Legendrian representation gives equalities, so these inequalities cannot be improved by adding constants.
+\end{thm} \begin{rem} The trefoil with suitable transverse and Legendrian representation gives equalities, so these inequalities cannot be improved by adding constants.
 We can see this from the computation for torus knots \cite{Gong}

-Here, $(p, q)$ is any pair of coprime positive intergers.
+Here, $(p, q)$ is any pair of coprime positive integers with $p, q>1$.
 Recall also that for a knot $K \subset S^3$, its maximal self-linking number $\overline{sl}(K)$ is defined to be the maximum of $sl$ among all the transverse representatives of $K$.
-The determination of $g_4(T_{p, q})$ is originally proved by Kronheimer and Mrowka using singular instantons \cite{Emb1, Emb2}, which is nothing but the proof the Milnor conjecture.
-The determination of $\overline{sl}(T_{p, q})$ is originally due to Etnyre and Honda \cite{EH}. \end{rem}
+The value of $g_4(T_{p, q})$ was originally determined by Kronheimer and Mrowka using singular instantons \cite{Emb1, Emb2}, which is nothing but the proof the Milnor conjecture. \end{rem}